 David Baharvar Ramsey focuses his practice on domestic and international franchising and is the co-head of the firm's international franchise practice and the co-chair of the firm's Corporate/Mergers and Acquisitions and Securities Practice Group.
 He has diversified transactional experience in franchise matters, as well as many years of experience in corporate mergers and acquisitions, corporate governance, and commercial contractual matters.

-David's years of franchise law experience includes guiding franchisors in preparing their franchise disclosure documents; representing franchisor clients to state regulators and franchise examiners in order to secure franchise registrations and exemptions; drafting and negotiating franchise agreements and development agreements; negotiating and structuring complex system-side supplier arrangements and drafting agreements memorializing the same; acting as special franchise counsel to advise on sophisticated franchise-related financing transactions such as the securitization of franchisor royalty streams; counseling franchisors on a variety of franchise relationship issues such as franchise termination and strategies to avoid and resolve disputes with franchisees; and otherwise advising both emerging and mature companies with respect to planning, structuring and implementing their franchise, distribution and licensing programs.
+David's years of franchise law experience includes guiding franchisors in preparing their franchise disclosure documents; representing franchisor clients to state regulators and franchise examiners in order to secure franchise registrations and exemptions; drafting and negotiating franchise agreements and development agreements; negotiating and structuring system-wide and regional supplier arrangements and drafting agreements memorializing the same; acting as special franchise counsel to advise on financing transactions such as the securitization of franchisor royalty streams; counseling franchisors on a variety of franchise relationship issues such as franchise termination and strategies to avoid and resolve disputes with franchisees; and otherwise advising both emerging and mature companies with respect to planning, structuring and implementing their franchise, distribution and licensing programs.

 David's corporate law background includes negotiating and navigating all legal aspects of mergers, acquisitions and divestitures of companies and divisions (including assisting private equity firms with the purchase and sale of franchise systems as well as other types of businesses); the formation and governance of corporations, limited liability companies, joint ventures and partnerships; venture capital investments in businesses; corporate re-organizations; and general corporate legal advice.